 - Casa Andina Premium – Beautiful boutique-style hotel on a quiet street just a few blocks from Parque Kennedy.

 - Pariwana Hostel – One of the hostels you hear about on the grapevine.
-Close to the beach and complete with terrace and bar, table tennis table and continental breakfast.
+Close to the beach and complete with a terrace and bar, a table tennis table and a continental breakfast.

-- Alpes Lima – I stayed in both their dorm room property (home to the rooftop bar) and their second property two blocks away that has private rooms and a quieter environment.
+- Alpes Lima Kennedy Hostel – I stayed in both their dorm room property (home to the rooftop bar) and their second property two blocks away that has private rooms and a quieter environment.

-- The Point – For those wanting to hang out in the arty, hip neighbourhood of Barranco.
+- Ancestral Hostel Barranco – For those wanting to hang out in a classically beautiful property in the arty, hip neighbourhood of Barranco.

 Paracas National Reserve